 Carbon Positive aims to demonstrate how microfluidics research and design thinking can be brought together to engineer sustainable solutions to global challenges.

-The team aims to develop an energy-efficient, self-propelled device that exploits capillary forces and gravity to power and run itself, without the need of external energy inputs.
+The device would exploits capillary forces and gravity to power and run itself, without the need of external energy inputs.

 Capturing environmental CO2 from the air, through an engineered precipitation process, it would bind the particles in a safe material form.

 The resulting material is the same material of marine shells, calcium carbonate, but obtained in perfect spherical forms that can be used for other purposes.